chloealbright/DevHiveMind/Architecture/System Design/Use Case vs User Story.md

 EditDate:
 Relates: "[[User Stories#User Stories Intricacies]]"
 ---
+ Use cases and User stories are both techniques used in software development to capture and describe requirements, but they have some differences.

+## User stories
+User stories are typically short, informal descriptions of a feature or functionality from an end user's perspective and are part of Agile methodologies, emphasizing collaboration and adaptability.

 ### User Story Structure:
 "As a `[user type]`, I want` [an action]` so that `[benefit/value]`."

 #### Example:
 "As a website visitor, I want to easily reset my password so that I can regain access to my account."

+## Use cases
+Use cases are more detailed and structured descriptions of how a system interacts with an external entity, usually a user, to achieve a specific goal.
+They include a main success scenario and alternative scenarios to cover different paths the system may take and are often presented in a formalized format with step-by-step actions and potential variations.
+Use cases are also part of various software development methodologies, including both Agile and traditional approaches.

 ### Use Case Structure:
 1. **Title:** Describes the goal of the use case.
 2. **Actors:** Identifies the individuals or systems interacting with the system.